pump-fun-official/pump-fun-bot/readme.md

 # 3. Start the bot

+## Start with GUI

+1. Install the latest version of the gui bot in release.
+2. Create a new profile and wallet in the "profiles" section.
+3. Choose the right trading strategy for you from the list of proposed.
+4. Click "Start Trading".
+5. Information about each action will be displayed in the "output" panel.

+## Start with Python

 1. Make sure you have Python version 3.8 or higher installed.

 2. Install the necessary libraries: